Global well-posedness and scattering for nonlinear Schr{\"o}dinger equations with algebraic nonlinearity when $d = 2, 3$, $u_{0}$ radial: Description of the I-method and outline of the proof

 \end{theorem}

-\emph{Proof:} This was proved in three dimensions by \cite{CKSTT2}. \cite{PV} and \cite{CGT1} independently proved $(\ref{2.9})$ in dimensions one and two. \cite{TVZ} proved the interaction Morawetz estimate in dimensions $d \geq 4$, a result that will not be needed here. $\Box$ $(\ref{2.9})$ is extremely useful due to a local well - posedness result of \cite{CKSTT2}.
+\emph{Proof:} This was proved in three dimensions by \cite{CKSTT2}. \cite{CGT1} and \cite{PV} independently proved $(\ref{2.9})$ in dimensions one and two. \cite{TVZ} proved the interaction Morawetz estimate in dimensions $d \geq 4$, a result that will not be needed here. $\Box$ $(\ref{2.9})$ is extremely useful due to a local well-posedness result of \cite{CKSTT2}.